 Increased confidence and ability to cope more effectively with stressful conditions

 Mindfulness programs and classes are offered both in-person in Madison, Wis., and online via Zoom.

 Helping you be present

-Our mindfulness instructors are trained in mindfulness-based practices, including meditation, guided imagery and relaxation techniques.
+Our skilled mindfulness instructors are trained in mindfulness-based practices, including meditation, guided imagery and mindful movement techniques.
 They help participants employ these methods to manage chronic pain, cope with chronic illness, reduce stress and develop greater balance, ease and fuller participation in their lives.